ferraobox/MochaAppiumTemplate/README.md

-# QA Automation
+# QA Automation framework for ONE

-Appium + Mocha - Junit report - Html report - Jira and mail integration - Parallel execution - Ready for screenshot testing

 This project was think for QAs with less technical Knowledge, for someone can add test and anyone of the team can download the repository and run the tests in anywhere.